The Women in Neuroscience Repository is to help you identify and recommend female neuroscientists for conferences, symposia or collaborations.

 You want to know more about the pool of talent, working conditions and career advancement of women and men in European research institutions?
 Explore the statistics and background informationoffered in the European SHE FIGURES 2018.

-Get to know the European Commission’s Gender Equality Strategy 2020-2025.
-It presents policy objectives and measures to achieve a Union of Equality.
-This gender-equal Europe should offer all women and men, girls and boys, in all their diversity, the chance to freely pursue their goals and to have equal opportunities and possibilities of participation.
+Get to know the European Commission’s Gender Equality Strategy 2020-2025 and the EU Anti-Racism Action Plan 2020-2025.
+They outline policy objectives and measures to achieve a Union of Equality, which offers all women and men, girls and boys, in all their diversity, the chance to freely pursue their goals and to have equal opportunities and possibilities of participation.
 The Gender Equality Strategy tackles several levels to accomplish this objective, among others gender-based violence, challenging gender stereotypes (for example in Artificial Intelligence), gender pay and pension gaps, and many more.
 For the implementation, intersectionality is a key principle, in order to support all genders alike, in all their diversity.
+This is also key for the EU Anti-Racism Action Plan: The EU is built on diversity and on fostering a society of pluralism, tolerance and non-discrimination.
+Therefore, the EU anti-racism strategy uses an intersectional approach to acknowledge and act against the prevalence of racism and racial discrimination on different levels, from EU legislation to racism in everyday life, where each of us can contribute and make a difference.

 The EU also supports Open Science approaches and thus, GENDERACTION, another Horizon2020 project, published a Report on Strategic Advice for enhancing the Gender Dimension of Open Science and Innovation Strategy to examine possible intersections between gender and Open Science/Open Innovation.
 Among others, the report reveals that most analyses and policy documents related to Open Science and Open Innovation adopt a gender-blind approach.
 Based on these and other findings, several recommendations for further development are outlined.